Howard Brown Health: 2010s

 Howard Brown took part in the National Gay Blood Drive in 2014.
 This event was held to call on the federal government to lift the ban on gay men donating blood, while simultaneously promoting HIV screenings.
 This ban prevented a whole group of people who would be healthy enough to donate blood.
 The Food and Drug Administration (FDA) lifted the ban in 2015, with a new guideline that allowed gay men to only donate blood if they have not had sexual relations for a year or longer.
 The deferral period was further reduced in April 2020 from one year to three months, with FDA citing concerns with depleted medical supplies during the Covid-19 pandemic.

 In 2015, the organization began to provide free legal services and advice once a week, along with the help of the Legal Assistance Foundation and the AIDS Legal Council of Chicago.

 Howard Brown expanded its facility in Rogers Park, becoming the agency's sixth location in the summer of 2017.
 This establishment provided more amenities for the LGBTQ community with 12 exam rooms, large community space, and a clinic that would focus on sexual and reproductive issues.
 This expansion added 5000 new patients and created 19 full time jobs.
-To create this facility, Howard Brown Health purchased and renovated the new space with a $5 million dollar loan from the IFF, as well as an $1.75 million dollars from the same organization.
+To create this facility, Howard Brown Health purchased and renovated the new space with a $5 million loan from the IFF, as well as an $1.75 million from the same organization.